niek-sidn/hsm_workshop/README.md

     And does your HSM even offer an import function?)\
     Another way could be that you mark a key as exportable/extractable, see documentation YMMV.
 -   While we are on the topic of creating keys: Beware!
-A \"create key\" command will not even hand you back an id or label of a key or key-pair.\
+A "create key" command will not even hand you back an id or label of a key or key-pair.\
     You (or your software) has to provide and store an id and/or label when creating a key, the HSM will store the attributes with the key, double id\'s and labels = not an error to the HSM.\
-    Later you can tell the HSM \"Use key-id X to sign this data Y I\'m giving you, and hand me back the result\".\
+    Later you can tell the HSM "Use key-id X to sign this data Y I'm giving you, and hand me back the result".\
-    Think of OpenDNSsec or BIND in a dnssec context: \"sign RR \'nl.
-IN SOA 3600 \.....\' with key id 10212\".\
+    Think of OpenDNSsec or BIND in a dnssec context: "sign RR 'nl.
+IN SOA 3600 .....' with key id 10212".\
     The HSM will reply with the signature, that needs to be processed by the calling software into an RRSIG.
--   An HSM is not a device that builds your zonefile: lots of RR\'s in the NL zonefile aren\'t even signed, e.g. not authoritative for NS and glue!
-Other software has to assemble the zonefile from RR\'s and RRSIG\'s.
+-   An HSM is not a device that builds your zonefile: lots of RR's in the NL zonefile aren't even signed, e.g. not authoritative for NS and glue!
+Other software has to assemble the zonefile from RR's and RRSIG's.
 -   An HSM is not a device that does key management, like roll overs and expiry.
 Other software has to instruct the HSM to create and delete a key-pair.\